jschnab/easy-data-analysis/README.md

 * pandas 0.25.3
 * scipy 1.4.1

+## Installation

+If you are new to installation of Python and its packages, a [tutorial](https://packaging.python.org/tutorials/installing-packages/) is on the Python's website.

-Installing these libraries is easily done with `pip`, simply run in a terminal:
+Installing Python libraries is most easily done with `pip`, simply run in a terminal:
 ```
 pip install --upgrade <library>
 ```